How To Do a Home Inventory For Insurance

 Sources: Statista, ForRent, Credit Donkey, Circle Furniture, Cnet

-The bottom line is that you should catalog everything, not just the most important stuff or recent purchases.
+3. Remember, little things count: Even in a smaller space, everyday items add up!
+Document your toiletries, your silverware, and every accessory in your closet if you’re up for it.
+The bottom line is that you should catalog everything, not just the most valuable items or recent purchases.
 That means things that may sound tedious to record, like small decor items or the exact number of jeans you own.

-If there are also important things like an antique clock you inherited, one-of-a-kind decor, collectibles, or designer clothing, make sure to get as much detail of those items as you can.
+4. Take special care with your most valuable items: If you’ve got irreplaceable items like an antique clock you inherited, one-of-a-kind decor, collectibles, or designer clothing, make sure to get as much detail of those items as you can.

-The more information about the item, the better your insurance company can accurately assess your losses — which means more money for you.
+The more information you can record about each item, the better your adjuster can accurately assess your losses if you need to go through the claims process.
+Ultimately, that means more money in your pocket, faster.

 Here’s what to record: